honeysol/copilot-js/packages/demo/README.md

 # Copilot Demo

-This demo application showcases the usage of the js-copilot text editing assistant.
+This demo application showcases the usage of the copilot-js text editing assistant.

 ## Installation